 - Pay off credit cards with high interest and big balances

 - Transfer balances to your credit card with the lowest interest rate

 Put Your Savings to Work with a Certificate of Deposit When Saving for a Down Payment on a House

 Funds that you already have can also help you save for a down payment on a house.
 Although these low-risk options don’t provide a goldmine of free cash, every little bit helps when saving up.

 If you have some cash on hand, no matter how small, you may want to consider a certificate of deposit (CD).
 Most CD’s require a small savings account of $500 or more.
 You agree to not use the funds for a certain amount of time (a “term”), and in return, you earn interest.

 An average CD has an APY (annual percentage yield) of 1-5%.
 Terms typically range between 6 months and 5 years.
 Signing up for a CD isn’t like striking oil, but it does put your stagnant savings to work when saving for a down payment on a house.
 Every little bit counts, and committing your money into a savings account could serve as the encouragement you need to keep going and take the next steps.

 Manageable Down Payment Options

 Although most people assume that lenders expect a 20% down payment on a new home, there are options for buyers in different situations.
-For instance, a VA loan for veterans with the Wood Group of Fairway does not require a down payment in many cases.
-Many of our other loan options have low or no-down paymentfor those who qualify and never served in the military.
+For instance, a VA loan for veterans financed through the Wood Group of Fairway does not require a down payment in many cases.
+Many of our other loan options have low or no-down-payment options for those who qualify and never served in the military.

 Contact us today for a no-obligation consultation with one of our mortgage advisers.
 You can ask any questions you have about down payment options or any other part of the process!